fp7-netide/Engine/core/Readme.md

 - OpenFlowJ from the ONOS project to parse and generate OpenFlow messages

 ## How to deploy
+### Prerequisites
+- The core requires the Java NetIP library in your local Maven repository for a successful build.
+Therefore, go to the [lib/netip/java](../lib/netip/java) directory and run `mvn clean install` before continuing.

+### Core Deployment
 1. Clone the *CoreImplementation* branch of the repository to your machine.
 2. Go to the *core* directory and run `mvn clean install`.
 This will build the bundles and install them to your local Maven repository.
 3. Download [Apache Karaf](https://karaf.apache.org/index/community/download.html).
 (I recommend at least version 4.0.0.0)